COVID-19 coronavirus: how to self-isolate

 You will have heard in public health announcements and in the media that some people have had mild COVID-19 infections, and others moderate, severe or critical.

-This terms generally used to classify the illness are:
+The terms generally used to classify the illness are:

 These classifications are consistent with published descriptions so far.
-When formal, agreed guidance on what we call mild, moderate and severe cases is published, these may differ slightly.
+If formal, agreed guidance on what we call mild, moderate and severe cases is published, these may differ slightly.
 For now, this seems to fit the way the terms are being used.

 Each of these 'levels' of illness is considerably less common than the previous one (so severe is less common than moderate, which is less common than mild and so on).